markwk/apple-health-web-dashboard/README.md

 Apple Health Web Dashboard is a react web app (bootstrapped with React Create App).
 It pulls data from a backend server and displays it.
 See: https://github.com/markwk/apple-health-sync-backend

+## Dependencies
+* Should have installed [create-react-app](https://github.com/facebookincubator/create-react-app) globally
+  npm install -g create-react-app
+* To make a build version, should have installed yarn globally

 ## Installation and Setup

 * Install dependencies by running $ npm install